-Warning: These 5 Mistakes Will Destroy Your Tankless Water Heater
+Avoid These 5 Tankless Water Heater Mistakes to Prevent Damage

 Are you considering installing a tankless water heater in San Diego?
 While this may be a smart investment, it is essential to adhere to the recommended usage procedures to guarantee the unit’s safe and efficient operation.